janjovellanos/Chaliced/backend/README.md

     ```json
     {
-      "message": "Album couldn't be found",
+      "message": "Review couldn't be found",
       "statusCode": 404
     }
     ```

-## Get all Comments by a Song's id
+## Get all Favorites of a Product by a Product's id

-Returns all the comments that belong to a song specified by id.
+Returns all the favorites that belong to a product specified by id.

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: /songs/:songId/comments
+  * URL: /products/:productId/favorites
   * Body: none

 * Successful Response